-No, school district elections are not subject to the Sunshine Laws.

-- 33-308 EXCISION AND ANNEXATION OF TERRITORY - 33-310 CONSOLIDATION OF SCHOOL DISTRICTS - 33-310A CONSOLIDATION OF CONTIGUOUS SCHOOL DISTRICTS - 33-310B FEASIBILITY STUDY AND PLAN FOR CONSOLIDATION - 33-311 PLAN OF CONSOLIDATION SUBMITTED TO ELECTORS - 33-312 DIVISION OF SCHOOL DISTRICT - 33-313 TRUSTEE ZONES - 33-317 COOPERATIVE SERVICE AGENCY POWERS DUTIES LIMITATIONS - 33-354 INDEBTEDNESS BOND ISSUES - 33-355 LEVY FOR PLANT FACILITIES RESERVE FUND ELECTIONS - 33-401 LEGISLATIVE INTENT - 33-402 NOTICE REQUIREMENTS - 33-404 PLACES ELECTIONS TO BE HELD - 33-405 QUALIFICATIONS OF SCHOOL ELECTORS - 33-501 BOARD OF TRUSTEES - 33-502 DECLARATIONS OF CANDIDACY FOR TRUSTEES - 33-502B BOARD OF TRUSTEES ONE NOMINATION NO ELECTION - 33-503 ELECTION OF TRUSTEES UNIFORM DATE - 33-503A TRANSITION OF SCHOOL TRUSTEE TERMS FROM THREE YEARS TO FOUR YEARS - 33-504 VACANCIES ON BOARDS OF TRUSTEES - 33-505 BOARD OF TRUSTEES, DISTRICT NEWLY CREATED - 33-802 SCHOOL LEVIES - 33-803 LEVY FOR EDUCATION OF CHILDREN OF MIGRATORY FARM WORKERS - 33-804 SCHOOL PLANT FACILITIES RESERVE FUND LEVY - 33-1103 DEFINITIONS BONDS LIMITATION ON AMOUNT ELECTIONS TO AUTHORIZE ISSUANCE - 33-1510 CONTRACTS FOR TRANSPORTATION SERVICE

-Title 33 - Education Chapter 3 - School Districts
+Yes, school district trustee elections are subject to campaign finance laws.
+Campaign finance filings are to be made through an online campaign finance reporting system maintained by the Secretary of State, with the County Clerk and County Prosecuting Attorney responsible for enforcement.
+(67-6608, 67-6615, 67-6623, and 67-6625, Idaho Code) Education Elections Selected Code Sections 33-308 EXCISION AND ANNEXATION OF TERRITORY 33-310 CONSOLIDATION OF SCHOOL DISTRICTS 33-310A CONSOLIDATION OF CONTIGUOUS SCHOOL DISTRICTS 33-310B FEASIBILITY STUDY AND PLAN FOR CONSOLIDATION 33-311 PLAN OF CONSOLIDATION SUBMITTED TO ELECTORS 33-312 DIVISION OF SCHOOL DISTRICT 33-313 TRUSTEE ZONES 33-317 COOPERATIVE SERVICE AGENCY - POWERS - DUTIES - LIMITATIONS 33-354 INDEBTEDNESS - BOND ISSUES 33-355 LEVY FOR PLANT FACILITIES RESERVE FUND - ELECTIONS 33-401 LEGISLATIVE INTENT 33-402 NOTICE REQUIREMENTS 33-404 PLACES ELECTIONS TO BE HELD 33-405 QUALIFICATIONS OF SCHOOL ELECTORS 33-501 BOARD OF TRUSTEES 33-502 DECLARATIONS OF CANDIDACY FOR TRUSTEES 33-502B BOARD OF TRUSTEES - ONE NOMINATION - NO ELECTION 33-503 ELECTION OF TRUSTEES - UNIFORM DATE 33-503A REPEALED 33-504 VACANCIES ON BOARDS OF TRUSTEES 33-505 BOARD OF TRUSTEES, DISTRICT NEWLY CREATED 33-511 MAINTENANCE OF SCHOOLS 33-802 SCHOOL LEVIES 33-802B DISCLOSURES IN ELECTIONS TO AUTHORIZE SUPPLEMENTAL LEVY 33-803 LEVY FOR EDUCATION OF CHILDREN OF MIGRATORY FARM WORKERS 33-804 SCHOOL PLANT FACILITIES RESERVE FUND LEVY 33-1103 DEFINITIONS - BONDS - LIMITATION ON AMOUNT - ELECTIONS TO AUTHORIZE ISSUANCE 33-1510 CONTRACTS FOR TRANSPORTATION SERVICE TITLE 33 - EDUCATION Chapter 3 - School Districts 33-308.

-33-308.
 EXCISION AND ANNEXATION OF TERRITORY.
-(1) A board of trustees of any school district including a specially chartered school district, or one-fourth (1/4) or more of the school district electors, residing in an area of not more than fifty (50) square miles within which there is no schoolhouse or facility necessary for the operation of a school district, may petition in writing proposing the annexation of the area to another and contiguous school district.
+(1) A board of trustees of any school district, including a specially chartered school district, or one-fourth (1/4) or more of the school district electors residing in an area of not more than fifty (50) square miles within which there is no schoolhouse or facility necessary for the operation of a school district, may petition in writing proposing the annexation of the area to another and contiguous school district.
 (2) Such petition shall be in duplicate, one (1) copy of which shall be presented to the board of trustees of the district from which the area is proposed to be excised, and the other to the board of trustees of the district to which the area is proposed to be annexed.
-The petition shall contain:

-(a) The names and addresses of the petitioners;

-(b) A legal description of the area proposed to be excised from one (1) district and annexed to another contiguous district.
-Such legal description shall be prepared by a licensed attorney, licensed professional land surveyor or licensed professional engineer professionally trained and experienced in legal descriptions of real property;

-(c) Maps showing the boundaries of the districts as they presently appear and as they would appear should the excision and annexation be approved;

-(d) The names of the school districts from and to which the area is proposed to be excised and annexed;

-(e) A description of reasons for which the petition is being submitted; and

-(f) An estimate of the number of children residing in the area described in the petition.
+The petition shall contain: (a) The names and addresses of the petitioners; (b) A legal description of the area proposed to be excised from one district and annexed to another contiguous district.
+Such legal description shall be prepared by a licensed attorney, licensed professional land surveyor, or licensed professional engineer professionally trained and experienced in legal descriptions of real property; (c) Maps showing the boundaries of the districts as they presently appear and as they would appear should the excision and annexation be approved; (d) The names of the school districts from and to which the area is proposed to be excised and annexed; - (e) A description of reasons for which the petition is being submitted; and - (f) An estimate of the number of children residing in the area described in the petition.

-(3) The board of trustees of each school district, no later than ten (10) days after its first regular meeting held subsequent to receipt of the petition, shall transmit the petition, with recommendations, to the state department of education.

-(4) The state board of education shall approve the proposal provided:
+(3) The board of trustees of each school district, no later than thirty (30) calendar days after its first regular meeting held subsequent to receipt of the petition, shall transmit the petition, with recommendations, to the state board of education.
+EDUCATION ELECTIONS Selected Code Sections (4) The state board of education shall approve the proposal, provided: